ArunFrey/nice-paper_public/README.md

 ## Code
 * `00_run_scripts.R`: runs all scripts, and generates all tables and plots that feature in the paper and the appendix.
+* `gen_folder_structure.R`: this script creates the folder structure of the R Project (you only need to run this once, at the start of working on the project).
 * `01_cleaning_allbus.R`: Cleans the ALLBUS survey data.
 * `01_cleaning_soep.R`: Cleans the SOEP survey data.
 * `02_imputation.R`: imputes missing values.